by Santorini Dave • Updated: January 11, 2019

 2. Park Hotel Tokyo • Ginza • $$

 A dramatic setting, including a 10-story, light-filled lobby atrium with views of Tokyo Tower and the city.
-Hip art is the hotel’s calling card, with 31 rooms designed and painted by Japanese artists, like the colorful Geisha Goldfish room.
+Hip art is found throughout the hotel.
+There are 31 rooms designed and painted by Japanese artists, like the colorful Geisha Goldfish room.
 Across from the Conrad, on the edge of Ginza. • map • (03)6252-1111

 3. The Peninsula • Ginza • $$$$